jonascarpay/apecs/tutorials/GoingFast.md

 1. If you can, compile your program with `-fllvm -optlo-O3` for an extra 10-30% performance boost
 2. You probably want to call runGC before or after every frame.
-   This makes sure we don't build up too much garbage, and keeps frame times consistent.
+   This makes sure you don't build up unnecessary garbage, and keeps frame times consistent.

 I hope I have answered any other performance related questions you might have had.
 If not, let me know, and I'll see if I can cover it in more detail.